iampeterbanjo/iampeterbanjo.com/blog/content/blog/the-ok-gatsby/index.md

 ## Problems

 - What happened to my static pages?
-Although it looks like your generated "static" site has regular URLs it is [TOTALLY dependent][2] on client-side JavaScript.
-I'm from the school of Progressive Web Enhancement and Progressive web apps don't have to fall apart without JavaScript.
+With Gatsby, although it looks like your generated "static" site has regular URLs it is [TOTALLY dependent][2] on client-side JavaScript.
+I'm from the school of [Progressive Enhancement][6] and [Progressive web apps][7] don't have to fall apart without JavaScript.
 The good news is that Google seems to be able to read my site fine.
 But there should be an "eject to HTML" button somewhere.
 - Cryptic webpack build errors.
-Lord deliver me from the evil of Webpack build errors.
-What does this error output mean?
+Lord deliver me from the evil of Webpack build errors!
+What does this error output mean?? 🤯

 ```JavaScript
 ⢀ Building static HTML for pages/korin/profiles/Khalid/My-Bad